-- (6) Signs: Any signage which identifies the use shall be in accordance with development standards of Section 13.109 (1)(c) - Action: Revised the sign requirements for SROs to reference the residential standards rather than the commercial standards.
+(6) Signs: Any signage which identifies the use shall be in accordance with development standards of Section 13.109 (1)(c)

+Action: Revised the sign requirements for SROs to reference the residential standards rather than the commercial standards.

-Reason: SRO's in residential districts should have the same sign requirements.
+Reason: SRO's should have the same sign requirements as residential units.